Hickenlooper to meet Charleston church shooting survivors

 COLUMBIA, S.C.
-(AP) — Democratic presidential candidate John Hickenlooper is meeting with survivors of a racist massacre at a historically black church during a campaign trip to South Carolina.
+(AP) — During a campaign trip to South Carolina, Democratic presidential candidate John Hickenlooper is meeting with church members who survived a racist massacre in 2015.

-Hickenlooper’s campaign says the former Colorado governor is scheduled to have dinner and a roundtable discussion Saturday with survivors of the 2015 shooting at Mother Emanuel AME.

-Nine parishioners were slain as they prayed during Bible study at the church.
-The shooter, a white man who said he hoped the killings would start a race war, is on federal death row.
+The former Colorado governor is scheduled to have dinner and a roundtable discussion Saturday with survivors of the shooting at Mother Emanuel AME, Hickenlooper’s campaign announced this week.
+Nine black parishioners were slain as they prayed during Bible study at the church.
+The shooter, a white man who said he hoped that the killings would start a race war, is on federal death row .

+The historic church in downtown Charleston has become a place of pilgrimage for some 2020 presidential candidates as they campaign in the state, home of the first primary in the South.
+Former Texas congressman Beto O’Rourke stopped by during a recent visit to Charleston, as did California Sen. Kamala Harris , who tweeted about her visit after the fact, calling for “commonsense gun safety reforms.”

+The location of Hickenlooper’s meeting with shooting survivors hasn’t been announced, and the campaign has not said explicitly if he plans to visit the church itself.

 Hickenlooper is known as a staunch advocate for gun control legislation.
 Following the 2012 Aurora theater shooting, the then-governor called for and signed bills requiring universal background checks and limiting magazine capacity to 15 rounds.